pmorrell/genotype_conversion/README.md

 # A Python script for genotype conversion

-The script takes genotype calls from [Alchemy] (http://alchemy.sourceforge.net) in the format 'AA', 'AC', 'CA', or 'CC' and converts them to a format where the genotype is represented by the count of number of observations of the minor allele.
+The script takes genotype calls from [Alchemy] (http://alchemy.sourceforge.net) in the format 'AA', 'AC', 'CA', 'CC', CG, etc. and converts them to a format where the genotype is represented by the count of number of observations of the minor allele.
 Genotypes are reported as '0', '1', or '2' based on the number of minor alleles.
 This format is used by various programs, including the interlocus linkage disequilibrium R tool [LDcorsv] (http://cran.r-project.org/web/packages/LDcorSV/index.html).
 Missing data is recorded as 'NA' and is returned in that same form.
 The 'NA' values do not contribute to minor allele counts.

 Example datasets are provided in test.txt, test2.txt, and test3.txt.